 Here at Po’Man’s, our motto is “Why pay big bucks for expensive tools, when there might be a cheap way to get the job done?”

-This article, and the accompanying design tool, were a result of my investigation into LWDFs which were just too cool to pass up.
+This article is a result of my investigation into LWDFs which were just too cool to pass up.

 Everyone has heard the saying “necessity is the mother of invention.”
 Well, that is what gave birth to this project.

 I have seen many simple garage door alarm circuits through the years, but this one is a little different in that it connects directly to popular lines of Genie garage door openers.
 While I use it with a model IS550, it should work with many other Genie models as well.

 In this installment of the wireless weather station, I am going to show you how to build the outdoor weather satellite.
 Once assembled, we will run some tests with our indoor and PC interface satellites, as shown in the network diagram in Figure 1.